Erik Scott Kimerer

-Erik Scott Kimerer (born July 6, 1988) is an American voice actor and professional wrestler under the name Sassy Assassin in Brian Kendrick's Wrestling Pro Wrestling.
+Erik Scott Kimerer (born July 6, 1988) is an American voice actor and professional wrestler under the name Sassy Assassin in Brian Kendrick's Wrestling Pro Wrestling (WPW).
 As a voice actor, he has provided voices for the English dubs of Japanese anime and video games.
 Some of his major voice roles include Ryuji Takasu in Toradora!, Obanai Iguro in Demon Slayer: Kimetsu no Yaiba, Biscuit Griffon in Mobile Suit Gundam: Iron-Blooded Orphans, Riku Mikami in Gundam Build Divers, Alibaba Saluja in the Magi series, Hydra Knell in Blood Lad, Speed o' Sound Sonic in One-Punch Man, Teruki Hanazawa in Mob Psycho 100, Ayato Amagiri in The Asterisk War, and Haruyuki Arita in Accel World.